beyonk-group/svelte-mapbox/README.md

 * Note that the GeoCoder has a clientside dependency, since it adds about 0.5mb to the bundle size, and significant time to the build time if bundled.

 ## Installing

-**It is PARAMOUNT that you install this as a development dependency, not a runtime dependency.
-It won't work otherwise.
-Svelte bundles everything, so you should not need any runtime dependencies at all**

 ```
 npm install --save-dev @beyonk/svelte-mapbox